NIT-Administrative-Systems/AS-CloudDocs/github/workflow.md

 ### Scenarios
 - My PR has been approved, I have merged and deployed my code but it does not fix the issue.
 I continue to add commits to my feature.
-Do I need approval again
+Do I need approval again?
   - Yes
 - My PR has been approved; however, the reviewer has provided feedback.
 Can I merge the code?
   - Yes, but acknowledge/address the feedback.